Jeno James

-Jenorris "Jeno" James (born January 12, 1977) is a former American football offensive guard who played in the National Football League (NFL).
+Jenorris "Jeno" James (born January 12, 1977) is an American former professional football player who was an offensive guard in the National Football League (NFL).
 He played college football at Auburn University.

-High school career
+Early life

 James started on both the offensive and defensive lines for three seasons at Sidney Lanier High School in Montgomery, Alabama.
 As a senior, was an all-state selection as an offensive lineman.

 College career

 James started all 47 games for the Auburn Tigers over his four-year career (1996–99), including the final three seasons at left tackle.
 As a redshirt freshman in 1996, he split time between left and right tackle.
 As a sophomore, he was a second-team All-Southeastern Conference pick by the coaches.
 He received the team's attitude and effort award in his junior campaign of 1998.